-The Islamic legal system in the view of Wael Hallaq, one of the most prominent of the modern scholars, functioned better than most modern systems, providing legal services for free to all, defending the poor and powerless against the rich and powerful.
-While rulers played some role in biasing the system in their favor or filling in its gaps, its rules were primarily the creation of scholars making an honest and well informed attempt to learn and implement the divine will.
+The Islamic legal system, in the view of Wael Hallaq, one of the most prominent of the modern scholars, functioned better than most modern systems, providing legal services for free to all, defending the poor and powerless against the rich and powerful.
+While rulers played some role, biasing the system in their own favor or filling in its gaps, its rules were primarily the creation of scholars making an honest and well informed attempt to learn and implement the divine will.
 The scholars maintained their independence in part through the existence of waqfs, the medieval equivalent of foundations or trust funds, providing mosques and madrassahs with a permanent income some of which could be used to pay legal scholars.
-While the original funds frequently originated with a ruler or a ruler’s close kin, those being the people most likely to have large amounts available for the purpose, money donated in the past was out of the control of the current ruler.
+While the original funds frequently originated with a ruler or a ruler’s close kin, those being the people most likely to have large sums available for the purpose, past donations were out of the control of the current ruler.
 And the rulers, being for the most part more interested in the support of the legists, the legal scholars, than in the content of the law, were willing to leave the latter mostly in the hands of the scholars.

 In Hallaq’s view it was the breakdown of this system in the 19th and 20th century due to the rise of the nation state, itself a result of western influence, that effectively destroyed the traditional system.
 In Islamic territories under colonial rule, such as India, Indonesia, and Algeria, the colonial rulers replaced the traditional system of decentralized law independent of the state with a system of statutory law incorporating elements of traditional law, in some cases elements interpreted in ways favorable to the ruling power.
 After the end of the colonial period, the newly independent states followed the same path.
 Thus, in his view, modern “islamists” who view themselves as wishing to reinstitute Shari’a are in fact proposing something quite different and less desirable, a centralized system of state made law with rules to some degree modeled on traditional fiqh.

-Further, the Sultan took the position that, where Hanafi teaching permitted several alternative interpretations of the law, he had the authority to tell judges which interpretation they must follow, even if it was not the one dominant in the scholarship of the school.
+The Ottoman Sultans took the position that if Hanafi teaching permitted several alternative interpretations of the law they had the authority to tell judges which interpretation they must follow, even if it was not the one dominant in the scholarship of the school.
 And the Sultans proclaimed their own legal rules, kanun, in theory in support of fiqh but in practice sometimes inconsistent with it.
 Thus fiqh, according to all four schools, forbade loans at interest.
 Kanun provided for a maximum interest rate.

 Interference by the authorities was not limited to the final stage of courts.
-Under the Ottomans there was a Grand Mufti appointed by the Sultan, with ultimate authority over the appointment of qadis and the running of mosques and madrassahs.
-While Hallaq may be correct in his view of the independence of the legists outside the Ottoman Empire, within it that independence had been eliminated long before the beginning of the 19th century, at a time when the Ottoman Empire was still very much a going concern and a great power with neither reason nor inclination to take lessons from its western neighbors.
+Under the Ottomans there was a Grand Mufti appointed by the Sultan with ultimate authority over the appointment of qadis and the running of mosques and madrassahs.
+While Hallaq may be correct in his view of the independence of the legists outside the Ottoman Empire, within it that independence had been eliminated long before the beginning of the 19th century, at a time when the Ottoman Empire was a great power with neither reason nor inclination to take lessons from its western neighbors.

 My conclusion is that Hallaq may well be correct in attributing the breakdown of the traditional legal system to the rise of the nation state, but the connection between that and western imperialism is accident, not essence.
 The causes that led to the increasing power of the nation state in the west, as signaled by the replacement of feudal monarchy by absolute monarchy, operated in the Islamic world as well, most notably in the Ottoman Empire.
 The annexation of the waqfs by the Ottoman authorities on the theory that the money would be administered by them for the purposes for which it had been donated parallels the earlier confiscation of the lands of the monasteries by Henry VIII.
 The result, in both cases, was to eliminate institutions that to some degree competed with the state for power and resources.